daniColdeira/test-bcnc-group/README.md

 ### `npm run dev`

 Runs the app in the development mode.\
-The assets are served without minimizing (they can be concatenated if you want) Open [http://localhost:9000](http://localhost:9000) to view it in your browser.
+The assets are served without minimizing (they can be concatenated if you want).\
+Open [http://localhost:9000](http://localhost:9000) to view it in your browser.\

 Using webpack-dev-serve in the development mode.\
 The page will reload when you make changes.\
-You may also see any lint errors in the console.

 ### `npm run prod`

 Runs the app in the production mode.\
-Concatenated and minified assets served.
+Concatenated and minified assets served.\
 Open [http://localhost:9000](http://localhost:9000) to view it in your browser.

 ### `npm run buildWebpack`